tedmoore/schelp2/docs/Classes/Dictionary.md

 ### `pairsDo`
 Iterate over the associations, and evaluate the function for each, passing key and value as argument.
-Identical to [#-keysValuesDo](#-keysvaluesdo)
+Identical to [keysValuesDo](#keysvaluesdo)
 ### `invert`
 Return a new dictionary with all the values as keys and vice versa.
 ```supercollider